 The department offers a range of electives.
 The following courses have recently been offered as electives for the undergraduate degree:

 See Chapter 6 for minimum grade requirements in key prerequisite courses for engineering students.
 Students should follow the sequence of courses as outlined in the aerospace engineering degree requirements and four-year plan.

-Advising is mandatory.
-Each student is assigned to a faculty member whose permission is required for course registration each semester.
+Advising is mandatory each semester.
+First year students are primarily advised by the Assistant Director of Undergraduate Studies.
+After the first year, students are assigned to a faculty advisor whose permission is required for course registration each semester.
 The list of advisor assignments is available on the department's website.

 Undergraduate Research Experiences